allegro/allegro.tech/_posts/2018-09-17-custom-solr-collapsing-plugin-development.md

 ```

-The drawback of this solution comes off from the Lucene structure itself.
-The filter is performed for each segment separately.
+The drawback of this solution comes from the Lucene structure itself.
+The filter is executed for each segment separately.
 Therefore, the documents from the same group may be in many segments.
 Documents from one group will occur in the response as many times as
 a number of segments in which they occur.
 Due to our architecture, where documents from the same group are modified and created
-together, there is a high probability that these documents will be in the same segment.
+together, there is a high probability that these documents will be in the same segment, but we do not have a 100% guarantee for it.

 ## Second version

-More then one document from same group in the response were rare, but nevertheless we decided to develop 100% consistent solution.
+More than one document from same group in the response were rare, but nevertheless we decided to develop 100% consistent solution.
 The first approach was to modify the Collapsing Query Parser to reduce the data structures which are loaded during the request.
 The Solr plugin creates a structure that groups documents in memory, and finally presents them.
 In our case, however, we needed
 to keep only one current best document per group.
+It is important to emphasize that our api assumes separating queries into faceting
-In addition, we separated faceting queries from document list queries.
-Faceting
+and returning a list of results.
+It allows us to separate faceting queries from document list queries.
-queries require even less temporary data, as, for instance, there is no need to calculate the score of the document or to sort the
+Faceting queries require even less temporary data, as, for instance, there is no need to calculate the score of the document or to sort the
 documents in order to find the best one in each group.
 The performance of faceting queries proved to be sufficient.
 However,
 the performance of requests returning lists of results was not satisfactory.